Three days, three different resolutions, one common trait: white officers killing black males.

 Another officer has been fired for killing Jordan Edwards, a 15-year-old honor student.
 And yet another officer pleaded guilty after shooting Walter Scott as the 50-year-old was running away.

-While officer convictions are rare, such killings have spawned “Black Lives Matter” protests and have led to notable changes – including reforms to police policy.
+While officer convictions are rare, killings that have spawned “Black Lives Matter” protests have led to notable outcomes – including settlements to stave off civil lawsuits and changes to police policy.
 Here’s how some of the most high-profile cases have turned out:

 Jordan Edwards, 15